tjphysicsteam/tjpho/README.md

 set up for the repository.
 The first runs continuous integration, to make sure the documentation build doesn't break.

 The second will push the built documentation to a branch called `static`.

+Before deploying, first create a [new release](https://github.com/tjphysicsteam/tjpho/releases) on Github.
+After that continue on with deploying.

-We use [director4](https://director.tjhsst.edu) to deploy our website, so navigate to director4 and then open the editor.
+TJ Physics Team uses [director4](https://director.tjhsst.edu) to deploy our website, so navigate to director4, and open the editor.
 In the terminal, run:

 ```bash
 cd public/olympiad